skyline130/stat528resources/README.md

 # News

- - HW 1 and 2 posted
+ - We will begin discussion on binary and count regression
- - We are wrapping up our discussion on exponential family theory
+ - New file naming convention in the notes directory

 ## Good Habits